Skip to main content

 Mutual Funds

 Mutual funds pool money from multiple investors to invest in a diversified portfolio of stocks, bonds, or other securities.
-They are managed by professional fund managers who make investment decisions on behalf of the investors.
+They are managed by professional fund managers who make investment decisions on behalf of investors.
 Mutual funds offer diversification, allowing investors to spread their risk across different assets.
 There are different types of mutual funds, including index funds that track market indexes and actively managed funds where the fund manager selects investments based on their expertise.

 Exchange-Traded Funds (ETFs)